 The formula for a successful Thanksgiving dinner is tried and true, but it’s definitely not set in stone.
 Keep reading for five contemporary ideas that still manage to capture the spirit of the holiday.

 For a truly crowd-pleading Thanksgiving, why not skip the heavy meal and focus instead on the after-dinner cocktails.
 There are plenty of ways to get creative and show off your hostess chops with Thanksgiving and fall-themes drinks.
 For instructions on how to make a few, check out our article, Yummy Thanksgiving Cocktails.

 Hold a Recipe Contest

 Getting involved in some sort of charity effort around the holidays is definitely not a new idea, but it’s certainly a good one, and it can take on many forms.
-Offer to cook a meal for elderly people in your apartment building, shovel snow for your neighbors, hand out care packages to homeless individuals in your community – the opportunities to give back are more abundant than you might think.
+Offer to cook a meal for elderly people in your apartment building, shovel snow for your neighbors, or hand out care packages to homeless individuals in your community.
+The opportunities to give back are more abundant than you might think.

-Veganism is not just the country’s latest fad, it’s a globally conscious, alternative, increasingly compelling way to live your life.
+Veganism is not just the nation’s latest fad, it’s an environmentally-conscious and increasingly compelling lifestyle choice.
 For tips on how to make your Thanksgiving a vegan-friendly one, you might like our article, Tips for Having a Vegan-friendly Thanksgiving.

 Thanksgiving is a holiday notorious for waste, be in food, plastic, paper, or emission form.
 Going green this Thanksgiving is a great way to ensure that showing your thanks transcends well past your front door.
 For tips on how to make your Thanksgiving greener, you might like our article, Tips for Having a Green Thanksgiving.